Muhammad Ali Khan of Masulipatam

-Muhammad Ali Khan (died 1853), popularly known as Nawab Muhammad Ali Khan Bahadur, was perhaps the most well known and reputed Nawab of Masulipatam in India.
+Muhammad Ali Khan (died 1853), popularly known as Nawab Ali Khan, was perhaps the most well known and reputed Nawab of Masulipatam in India.
 He was preceded by Qutb Ud Daula.
 The Nawabs of Masulipatam ruled under the Nizam in east India.
 The title was later known as Nawab of Banganapalle, as they family shifted from the region of Masulipatam to the territory of Banganapalle.
 Nawab Muhammad Ali Khan Bahadur belongs to the dynasty of Najm-i-Sani.